My Father Before Me: A Memoir /Inheriting My Father’s World

 Introduction

-It is both a privilege and a responsibility to present the life story of my father, Prof. N. C. Parappa, a man who, to the outside world, was a physical educationist, coach, and administrator, but to me, was first and foremost a father, guide, and role model.
+It is both a privilege and a responsibility to present the life story of my father, late Prof. N. C. Parappa, a man who, to the outside world, was a physical educationist, coach, and administrator, but to me, was first and foremost a father, guide, and role model.

 Growing up, I witnessed how he lived by the very principles he taught.
 His discipline was unwavering, his humility constant, and his faith in the power of education and sport unshakable.
 What stood out to me most was not just his achievements in wrestling, basketball, or administration, but the way he touched people’s lives with fairness, encouragement, and a deep respect for every student who came under his care.